 The fire is predominately burning in Alaska forest fuels consisting of black spruce and mixed hardwoods, including birch, aspen and white spruce.
 Fire scars exist to the west and east which will potentially limit the spread of the fire to in those directions if the fire reaches those areas.

-The Nugget Creek Fire has grown to 18,115 based on satellite imagery obtained on July 18, 2019.
+The Nugget Creek Fire has grown to 18,970 based on flight information from July 23, 2019.
 Firefighters are continuing to monitor the fire from the air and ground.

 The fire remains south of Chena Hot Springs Road and the Chena River.
 It has crossed the South Fork Chena River five miles south of Chena Hot Springs Road where it is backing slowly into the 2013 Stuart Creek Fire scar.
 The road is open.
 There are six firefighters in two engines monitoring the fire from the road.
 The firefighters are camping in the area to be able to respond quickly if the fire does cross the river and approach the road.

-Firefighters will continue to monitor the fire from the air and ground to ensure it does not threaten to cross the Chena River and approach Chena Hot Springs Road.
+Firefighters will continue to monitor the fire from the air and ground to ensure it does not threaten to cross the Chena River and approach Chena Hot Springs Road, as well as engaging in rehab efforts along the Mastodon trail.

 Smoke from the fire will continue to be visible from Chena Hot Springs Road.
 Signs have been set up along the road cautioning motorists to use caution and slow down in the fire area.
 Information boards have been set up in the community of Pleasant Valley and along Chena Hot Springs Road to provide information to local residents, people recreating in the Chena River State Recreation Area and tourists traveling to and from Chena Hot Springs Resort.